microsoft/botframework-solutions/docs/_docs/skills/tutorials/add-action-support/csharp/2-add-action.md

 In addition to utterance based invocation of your Skill, we have now introduced action based invocation similar to a method call whereby a client can invoke a specific function of your Skill passing data (slots) and receive response data back.
 The skill can still prompt as usual in a conversational manner for missing slots and other needs.

-Follow this part of the tutorial if you wish to extend your Skill to add action capabilities.
+Follow this part of the tutorial to wire up the action you created as part of the previous step.

 ### Steps

-1. Create a new class called `SampleAction` within your Dialogs folder and paste in the class definitions shown below.
-This class is based on the existing `SampleDialog` and shows some extensions to handle an incoming object containing data and how to return an object back to the caller as part the end dialog operation.
+1. Create a new class called to represent the new Action within your Dialogs folder and paste in the example class definition shown below.
+This class is based on the existing `SampleAction` and shows some extensions to handle an incoming object containing data and how to return an object back to the caller as part the end dialog operation.

 Note that action processing can send activities just like any Dialog and prompt for missing data or confirmation.
+Update the input and output types as per the previous step along with validation steps.

+Note that an output object can be returned to a caller by passing it on the call to `EndDialogAsync`.
+This is then automatically added to the `EndOfConversation` event and accessible by the caller.

 ```csharp
     public class SampleActionInput